MoAmrYehia/Harmonies/README.md

 Copying an element from a photo and pasting it into a painting is a challenging task.
 Applying photo compositing techniques in this context yields subpar results that look like a collage.
 We introduce a technique to adjust the parameters of the transfer depending on the painting.
 For adding Harmonies to the painting and give a sense of uniqueness!.

 ### State of the art
-In this part we reimplemented فاث [Deep Painterly Harmonization](https://arxiv.org/abs/1804.03189) paper using PyTorch to add harmonies to the adjusted element.
+In this part we reimplemented the [Deep Painterly Harmonization](https://arxiv.org/abs/1804.03189) paper using PyTorch to add harmonies to the adjusted element.

 ### Output